AntonTerekhov/OrientDB-PHP/readme.markdown

 ## Known bugs ##
 * Connecting to OrientDB instance, which is listening 0.0.0.0 (default for OrientDB) can cause errors.
 Change to 127.0.0.1 in Orient's configuration.
 [See issue](http://code.google.com/p/orient/issues/detail?id=605)
+* Only database with type 'document' is supported right now.

 ## If you found a bug ##
 If you found a bug - feel free to contact me via gitHub, email, or open a new issue.